mfagotto/single_node_osp/README.md

 proceed to the vault creation using the following
 `ansible-vault create rhn.yml`

 as an alternative, the `rhn.yml.sample` can be used as a draft

+# CUSTOMIZE
+inventory/kvmhost.yml: set newtworks names and ranges inventory/osp.yml: set hostname, cpu disk,

+# DEPLOY
+./install.sh

+# DESTROY
+ansible-playbook --limit=kvmhost,osp virt-infra.yml -e "virt_infra_state=undefined" --ask-become-pass